Kircheneer/blog/site/content/articles/improvements-to-the-netbox-webhook-receiver.md

 Finally, the plugin registry has to be created.
 We pass a `name` parameter to the `__init__` method in order to identify the plugin when logging and then create the register decorator.
-Since the class is unaware of celery, this only registers the task in the plugin task registry to later be registered whith the root registry (as evident by the `Callable` in the inherited class).
+Since the class is unaware of celery, this only registers the task in the plugin task registry to later be registered with the root registry (as evident by the `Callable` in the inherited class).

 ```python